A complete theory of the Clifford commutant

 In this section, we provide a brief introduction to Pauli operators and their relevant properties, which will be used throughout the manuscript.
 Let us introduce the qubit Pauli matrices $ \{I,X,Y,Z\} $ in the standard way as

 The Pauli matrices are Hermitian, and the Pauli group on $ n $-qubits is defined as the $ n $-fold tensor product of the Pauli matrices multiplied by a phase factor from $ \{-1, 1, -i, +i\} $.
 We denote the Pauli group modulo phases as $ \mathbb{P}_n \coloneqq \{I, X, Y, Z\}^{\otimes n} $, which, seen as an operator basis, is often referred to as the Pauli basis.
-Let us define the bit string representation of Pauli operators, which enables efficient manipulation of Pauli operators. \begin{definition}[Bit string representation of a Pauli] Let $ P \in \mathbb{P}_n $ be a Pauli operator.
-The \emph{bit string representation} of $ P $ is the binary vector
+Let us define the bitstring representation of Pauli operators, which enables efficient manipulation of Pauli operators. \begin{definition}[bitstring representation of a Pauli] Let $ P \in \mathbb{P}_n $ be a Pauli operator.
+The \emph{bitstring representation} of $ P $ is the binary vector

 which uniquely determines the Pauli operator by the relation

 with $\phi(P)\coloneqq (i)^{b(P)^T J b(P)}=(i)^{\# Y(P)}$, where the symplectic inner product of $ x, y \in \mathbb{F}_2^{2n} $ is defined as